d747d/mcp-server/docs-grabber/README.md

 This project provides a lightweight server that implements the Anthropic Model Context Protocol (MCP) specification.
 It enables Claude to access and reference documentation from various sources including PDFs, websites, and text files during conversations.

 Key features:
+- Control directly from Claude chat with simple commands
 - PDF document ingestion and processing
 - Web page scraping and content extraction
 - Text chunking and embedding for semantic search